On the asymptotic distinct prime partitions of integers

-In the present paper we study $Q(n)$, the number of ways a given integer $n$ may be written as a sum of {\it distinct primes}.
-As only distinct primes are allowed in $Q(n)$, this corresponds to a system of {\it fermionic} particles with the primes $p$ as single-particle levels.
-We again use the saddle-point method for Laplace inverting their partition function to obtain the asymptotic form $Q_{as}(n)$ valid in the limit $n\to\infty$.
-In numerical computations up to $n=10^5$ we find that, like in \cite{BBBM}, our result for $Q_{as}(n)$ approximates the exact $Q(n)$ far better than its simple leading-order exponential form given so far in the literature \cite{roth}.
+In the present paper we study $Q(n)$, the number of ways a given integer $n$ may be written as a sum of {\it distinct primes}, i.e., the sequence A000586.
+As only distinct primes are allowed in $Q(n)$, this corresponds to a system of {\it fermionic} particles, obeying the Pauli exclusion principle, still with the primes $p$ as single-particle levels.
+We again use the saddle-point method for Laplace inverting their partition function to derive algebraically the asymptotic form $Q_{as}(n)$ valid in the limit $n\to\infty$.
+In numerical computations up to $n=10^5$ we find that, like in \cite{BBBM}, our result for $Q_{as}(n)$ approaches the exact $Q(n)$ far better than the simple leading-order exponential form given so far in the literature \cite{roth}.

 The plan of our paper is as follows.
 In Section \ref{secpf}, we establish the relation of $Q(n)$ to the partition function and the density of states $\rho^F(E)$.
 In Sec.\ \ref{secasypf} we derive its asymptotic form using the saddle-point method, and in Sec.\ \ref{secspeq} we give the explicit solution of the saddle-point equation leading to our final result for $Q_{as}(n)$.
 In Sec.\ \ref{secnum} our asymptotic result is compared numerically with the exact function $Q(n)$ for the distinct prime partitions.
 We conclude the paper with a short summary in Sec.\ \ref{secsum}.